datagrok-ai/public/help/domains/chem/chem.md

 <details>
 <summary>Info pane options</summary>

-To reveal available options, click the info pane or hover over it:
+Some info panes can customized.
+To reveal an info pane's available options, hover over it:

 * View and/or edit the underlying script (click the **Script** icon).
 * Change parameters (click the **Parameter** icon).